exercism/yamlscript/exercises/shared/.docs/debug.md

 ## Compilation

-Another common way to figure out a problem is to look at the Clojure code that your YAMLScript code is compiled to.
+Another common way to figure out a problem is to look at the Clojure code that your YS code is compiled to.

 You can do this by running the `ys` command-line interpreter with the `-c` flag.